eforemeka/personal-page/content/projects/index.md

 On this project, I used and learned about Azure Functions, Azure Cosmos DB, Azure Storage Account and GitHub Actions.

+_Edit: Ladies and gentlemen, this project is no longer live._

 #### THIS HUGO WEBSITE

 I initially built my personal website on Wordpress but I wasn't very satisfied with the speed with which it was serving up pages.
 I do not quite remember how I stumbled upon [Hugo](https://gohugo.io), but it was just what I needed to quickly build a website that wasn't just lightweight but also quick to load up pages over the internet.